UPDATED April 1 with one new article from the Irish Post

 Redefining that Ireland has to start at home.
 It means encouraging new voices, ideas, sounds and sights to picture the present and future.
 Byrne’s appointment may trigger official Ireland to connect what’s happening home and away.
 Because it makes no sense strategically to drip-feed emerging artists and companies within Ireland if those long-term plans are to pay off.

-And finally, The Tribune provides a pocket profile of Gabriel Byrne that will make you laugh (“Next time you see an O2 ad on the telly, listen very carefully to the voiceover–that’s the voice of Irish Culture, that is”) and notes that May 12 is His Excellency’s birthday, suggesting it be made a national day of celebration, to which we concur!
+And The Tribune [article no longer available] provides a pocket profile of Gabriel Byrne that will make you laugh (“Next time you see an O2 ad on the telly, listen very carefully to the voiceover–that’s the voice of Irish Culture, that is”) and notes that May 12 is His Excellency’s birthday, suggesting it be made a national day of celebration, to which we concur!

 UPDATE March 24 – The IrishTimes.com – Pursued by a Bear: With this Cultural Ambassador you are really spoiling us